LeoWong53/LeoWong53/README.md

-- 👋 Hi, I’m @LeoWong53
+- 👋 Hi, I’m KuanWai Wong@LeoWong53, and you can simply call me Leo.
 - 👀 I’m interested in Large Language Model and related dataset.
 - 🌱 I’m currently learning bias embedded LLM from sociology and technology perspectives.
-- 💞️ I’m now work with Novita.ai
+- 💞️ I’m now working with Novita.ai
 - 📫 You can reach me via leowong0503@gmail.com
 - ⚡ Fun fact: Aviation fans.